tarantool/rws/README.md

     * `dist` - distribution (fedora, ubuntu ...).
     * `dist_ver` - destribution version (30, 31 ...).

+  To upload a package to the deb repository, necessary additionaly specify the "product" form.
+The "product" form is used to place package files in deb repositories (`.../release/series-2/ubuntu/pool/focal/main/p/product_name/...`).

   Example:
 ``` bash
 curl -u user_name:password \